software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 ### `onSwipeableOpenStartDrag`

-a function that is called when `swipeable` starts being dragged open.
+a function that is called when a user starts to drag the `swipable` to open.
 Receives swipe direction as an argument.

 ### `onSwipeableCloseStartDrag`

-a function that is called when `swipeable` starts being dragged close.
+a function that is called when a user starts to drag the `swipable` to close.
 Receives swipe direction as an argument.

 ### `renderLeftActions`